emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 # Code-Aster-MPI-in-Singularity-of-SM2021

+29.07.2022 Reupload of inadvertedly deleted container (NO changes made to container, 2 links below changed slightly)

-Updated 19.10.2021 with new original container (version 2021.0.0).
+19.10.2021 update with new original container (version 2021.0.0).
 Now PETSc is also available.

-Created 13.10.2021
+13.10.2021 created

 ________________________________________________________________________________________________________________________________________________
-Download container built according to recipe below at https://cloud.sylabs.io/library/emefff/default/code-aster-mpi-in-singularity-of-sm2021
+Download container built according to recipe below at https://cloud.sylabs.io/library/emefff/collection/code-aster-mpi-in-singularity-of-sm2021

 or pull it with

-singularity pull library://emefff/default/code-aster-mpi-in-singularity-of-sm2021:code_aster
+singularity pull --arch amd64 library://emefff/collection/code-aster-mpi-in-singularity-of-sm2021:salome2021

 Due to the naming conventions of cloud.sylabs.io please rename the downloaded container to 'salome_meca-lgpl-2021.0.0-0-20210601-scibian-9.sif'.
 Otherwise there is a conflict between the filename and the notes within the container.